 Your FAFSA results will determine your eligibility for Federal Loans.
 William James College will determine the Cost of Attendance (COA) and your loan limits.
-For the 2016-2017 academic year, Stafford and GradPLUS loans are currently offered at a fixed interest rate of 5.84 % and 6.84% respectively, with repayment commencing after completion of your program or a change in your enrollment to less than half-time status.
+For the academic year, Stafford and GradPLUS loans are currently offered at a fixed interest rate of 5.314 % and 6.31% (subject to change) respectively, with repayment commencing after completion of your program or a change in your enrollment to less than half-time status.

 You may be eligible to borrow up to the following amounts from the Stafford and Grad PLUS loans:

 School PsyD and all masters programs: $20,500 per academic year

 All programs: Up to your total budgeted cost of attendance as determined by William James College, less other financial aid awarded to you for the same enrollment period.

 In addition to federal student loans, private alternative student loans are also available.
 You are strongly encouraged to compare and understand all repayment conditions before applying for a private alternative loan.
 Generally, federal student loan programs offer more favorable terms, so we recommend that you.